jeanjoubert10/Easy-donkey-kong-type-platform-game-with-python-3-and-turtle/README.md

 Using platforms lying at an angle makes the collision check a little bit more interesting.
 I am sure it can be done a bit better.
 Feel free to look at the code for improvements/questions.

+For windows - see import time and time.sleep(0.017??)

 I included 3 codes:
 1. Simple with horizontal platforms
 2. Short oblique platforms - used to work out the issues